 For the first goal – to fill your tummy – size and weight look to be the right indicators, because “how filling” is about calories, which is about quantity: 100 grams (33 cal.) of strawberries are more filling than 20 grams (7 cal.).
 Then what about the second goal?
 How were size and weight helpful to find tasty strawberries?
 To find that out, you have to cut them open.

-And by the way, they might not have been a good indicator even for the first category, the quantity.
-It’s very likely that the “efficient” strawberries were grown with good amount of water to maximize yield with less growing time and tending.
+And by the way, size might not have been a good indicator even for the first category, the quantity.
+It’s very likely that the “efficient” strawberries were grown with good amounts of water to maximize yield with less growing time and tending.
 If the size increase was achieved simply by increasing water content, you might have experienced “the larger, more diluted (with no virtual calories gain) and less flavorful,” instead of “the larger, the more filling and yummier.”